-The first of six core certification courses offered within Prevention Link’s disability prevention curriculum, this introductory course begins by exploring the history of the health & safety and compensation systems in Ontario and the development of legislation and the general principles of the system.
+The first of six core certification courses offered within Prevention Link’s disability prevention curriculum.
+This introductory course begins by exploring the history of Ontario’s compensation system and the development of legislation and the general principles of the system.

-- The basics of a disability prevention framework;
+Participants learn the basics of a disability prevention framework, including:

-- About some workplace injuries and occupational illnesses; and
+- Types of workplace injuries and occupational illnesses;

 - The legal tests applied by the Workplace Safety and Insurance Board (WSIB) when considering entitlement;

 - Reporting strategies, including time limits and potential penalties.

 Worker and employer obligations are covered as well as roles and responsibilities regarding return to work (RTW).
 The WSIB return to work policies are discussed with a focus on the Duty to Accommodate.